 Each year DCGF awards a $2500 scholarship to a deserving minority or female student desiring to further their education in the construction industry.
-We are very proud that we have already awarded four scholarships.
-Our program was interrupted by the COVID-19 pandemic in 2020 and 2021 but we will be naming our 2022 recipient this summer.
-Please click on the link to download the 2022 DCGF Student Scholarship Application Form
+We are very proud to have already awarded five scholarships.
+Our program was interrupted by the COVID-19 pandemic in 2020 and 2021 but we recently named George Hall (please see below) as our 2022 recipient.

 A list of our winners is displayed below: